coder-red/live-fraud-detection-agent/README.md

 6. Predictions and review cases are stored in Postgres
 7. High-risk cases can be reviewed by the agent and then resolved by a human

-## Why Redis is here

-Redis is doing two useful jobs in this project:

-- **Deduplication:** If the exact same transaction gets sent again, Redis helps skip repeated work and return the already-saved record faster.
-- **Rate limiting:** The API uses a sliding-window limiter to stop one client from spamming the scoring endpoint too fast.

-I kept both because I wanted this to feel closer to a real AI fraud system, not just a model demo.

 ## Review flow

 This is the part that makes the system more useful than a plain fraud score.